fpoirotte/fpoirotte.github.io/src/blog/2015/05/09/PHPFarm Episode 0 - A bit of history.rst

 #######################################
-PHPFarm Heroes Series: A bit of history
+PHPFarm Episode 0: A bit of history
 #######################################

 Alright!
 In this new series of articles, we're not going to collect vegetables.